 STEM OPT has additional requirements which include the following:

 To apply for STEM OPT an applicant needs to complete and submit I-765 to USCIS.
 This can be submitted up to 90 days before the expiration of the student’s OPT, but must be filed prior to the expiration of the OPT.
 If Form I-765 is filed after the OPT expires USCIS will deny the application.
-Furthermore, the STEM OPT request must be filed within 60 days after the DSO enters the recommendation for OPT into the SEVIS record.
-A timely filed request will automatically extend work authorization for up to 180 days.
+Furthermore, the STEM OPT request must be filed no more than 30 days after the DSO enters the recommendation for OPT into the SEVIS record.

 Periods of unemployment during post-completion OPT